MKand/GatewayAPI/demos/multi-team/Instructions.md

 This way, the *single-cluster-gateway* namespace remains under the control of the platform team, while application teams can deploy httproutes in their own namespaces.
 The platform team can also ensure that only certain namespaces can contain the label.
 There is a single listener, which listens to incoming requests with the configured hostname, protocol and port.

 In this example, we use the reference the certificate we create through an annotation(!) that references certmaps.
-The certficates for differnet apps (unless you choose to have a single wildcard certificate can be added to the *apps-cert-map*)
+The certficates for differnet apps (unless you choose to have a single wildcard certificate can be added to the *apps-cert-map*).
+The certmap referenced below is created in the *demos/multi-team/platform/terraform module*.
+The certificates themselves will be created by the terraform modules for application teams in later steps and added to the certmap.

 ```sh
 kind: Gateway